 Type of Project Administrative Cost Limit Engineering/Architectural Cost Limit Single Activity (Public Facility or Econ.
 Dev.)
-6% of grant + \$200 per unit to which plumbing improvements are made -Engineering @ 12% of CDBG construction amount -Architectural @ 10% of CDBG construction amount Multi-Activity 7% of grant + up to \$2,500 per unit rehabilitated.
-(Additional PDC's up to \$500 may be considered for housing units undergoing Lead-Based Paint Hazard evaluation.
-See note in PDC Table below) CDBG construction amount -Architectural @ 10% of Single Activity Neighborhood Revitalization unit rehabilitated (additional PDC's up to \$500 may be considered for housing units undergoing Lead-Based Paint Hazard evaluation.
-See note in PDC Table below) Special Note: Regardless of grant amount, a minimum of \$25,000 for administrative fees is allowed.
+6% of grant + \$500 per unit to which plumbing improvements are made -Engineering @ 12% of CDBG construction amount -Architectural @ 10% of CDBG construction amount Multi-Activity 7% of grant + up to \$3,200 per unit rehabilitated.
+(Additional PDC's up to \$900 may be considered for housing units undergoing Lead-Based Paint Hazard evaluation.
+See note in PDC Table below) -Architectural @ 10% of Single Activity Neighborhood Revitalization unit rehabilitated (additional PDC's up to \$900 may be considered for housing units undergoing Lead-Based Paint Hazard evaluation.
+See note in PDC Table below) N/A Special Note: Regardless of grant amount, a minimum of \$25,000 for administrative fees is allowed.

-^{}Per unit charges (Project Delivery Costs) should be budgeted in the activity line item, not in administration.
+Per unit charges (Project Delivery Costs) should be budgeted in the activity line item, not in administration.